 to diversify and strengthen local urban and rural economies and create high quality employment opportunities No significant impacts identified.
 No significant impacts identified.
 No significant impacts identified. to enhance the vitality and viability of existing town and village centres of existing town and village No significant impacts identified. ?
-V V to improve the quality of new development and the existing built environment Relying on building regulations could improve general housing quality across the plan period, including in respect of many of the elements included within lifetime homes.
+V V to improve the quality of new development and the existing built environment Relying on building regulations would improve general housing quality across the plan period, including in respect of many of the elements included within lifetime homes.
 However impacts are uncertain in respect scope and timing.
-Introduction of lifetime homes ahead of building regulations standards could increase the quality and suitability of new homes for local residents.
-Impacts are considered to be of minor significance and positive Introduction of lifetime homes ahead of building regulations standards could increase the quality and suitability of new homes for local residents.
-Impacts are considered to be of minor significance and positive ?
-V V to minimise waste and increase the reuse and recycling of waste materials Building regulations changes could require defined storage areas for waste and recyclable material although it is unclear whether such changes will come forward and what specific requirements could look like.
+IHigher housing standards in respect of Part M (access) would increase the quality and suitability of new homes for local residents.
+Impacts are considered to be of minor significance and positive .
+IHigher housing standards in respect of Part M (access) would increase the quality and suitability of new homes for local residents.
+Impacts are considered to be of minor significance and positive . ?
+V V to minimise waste and increase the reuse and recycling of waste materials Building regulations changes could increase stoarge for waste and recyclable material over the Plan period although it is unclear whether such changes will come forward and what specific requirements could look like.
 Impacts are uncertain.
-Lifetimes homes standards would require new development to meet minimum storage areas which could allow all new residents to fully utilise(by allowing storage of all bins) the districts waste collection services.
+Setting higher standards could require new development to meet minimum storage area standards which could allow all new residents to fully utilise(by allowing storage of all bins) the districts waste collection services.
 Impacts are positive and of minor significance.
-Lifetimes homes standards would require new development to meet minimum storage areas which could allow all new residents to fully utilise (by allowing storage of all bins) the districts waste collection services.
+Setting higher standards could require new development to meet minimum storage area standards which could allow all new residents to fully utilise(by allowing storage of all bins) the districts waste collection services.
 Impacts are positive and of minor significance.

-to promote sustainable forms of construction and sustainable use of natural resources struction and sustainable use No significant impacts identified. to reduce water, light, air and noise pollution vater, light, air and No significant impacts identified. to minimise the irreversible loss of undeveloped (greenfield) land In the absence of lifetime homes standards being included in the Plan it may be possible to build at slightly higher densities.
+to promote sustainable forms of construction and sustainable use of natural resources No significant impacts identified.
+No significant impacts identified.
+No significant impacts identified. to reduce water, light, air and noise pollution vater, light, air and No significant impacts identified. to minimise the irreversible loss of undeveloped (greenfield) land Rely on Standard Requirements in Part M may allow for development at slightly higher densities.
 However the Authority has based its site allocations on an average of 30 homes per hectare which it considers is deliverable even where lifetime homes standards are required.
 No impact identified.
-Lifetime homes could lead to lower density development although this remains uncertain, and would in any case only be over a temporary period as part M of the building regulations will make many of the requirements of lifetime homes mandatory.
+Higher standards in respect of Part M could lead to lower density development although this remains uncertain .
 The Authority has based its site allocations on an average of 30 homes per hectare which it considers is deliverable even where lifetime homes standards are required.
-No impact identified.
-Lifetime homes could lead to lower density development although this remains uncertain, and would in any case only be over a temporary period as part M of the building regulations will make many of the requirements of lifetime homes mandatory.
+No impact identified .
+Higher standards in respect of Part M could lead to lower density development although this remains uncertain .
 The Authority has based its site allocations on an average of 30 homes per hectare which it considers is deliverable even where lifetime homes standards are required.
-No impact identified.
+No impact identified .
 To reduce and manage flood risk and surface water runoff No significant impacts identified.
 No significant impacts identified.
 No significant impacts identified.